microsauce/scetty/README.md

 ## Introduction

-The Scetty API was inspired by Twitter's Finatra, Express.js, with a tip-of-the-hat to the Play framework too.
+The Scetty API was inspired by Twitter's Finatra, Express.js, and a tip-of-the-hat to the Play framework too.

 ## Features:
 * Build fully asynchronous servers using Netty and Scala Futures